Legislative Reference Library of Texas

 Topics that will be covered in future sessions are not explicitly stated, however some resources produced by the Legislature can provide insight into issues that are gaining importance for the next session.
 In the interim between legislative sessions, the Speaker of the House and the Lieutenant Governor (Senate) issue a list of items for members to study, called interim charges.
 Members are organized into committees to study the interim charges, and committees often issue interim reports based on the charges.
 The Legislative Library makes current and previous interim reports available in its Legislative Reports system.
 Reviewing interim charges and interim reports can provide insight into what topics might be covered in the next session.
 The various news outlets are also good sources of potential topics for legislation since they highlight what is on the minds of legislators and the public.
 Top

 The Texas Constitution and the rules of the House and Senate set the procedure which a bill must follow in order to be passed into law.
 For a full discussion of this process see the Guide to Texas Legislative Information: Process for a Bill Top

 When can legislators start filing bills?

 Rule 8, Section 7 of the Rules of the Texas House of Representatives and Rule 7.04 of the Senate Rules discuss bill prefiling.
 Legislators can start filing (introducing) bills on the first Monday after the general election preceding the next regular legislative session.
-Pre-filing for the 82nd Regular Session (2011) begins on November 8, 2010.
+Pre-filing for the 83rd Regular Session (2015) began on November 12, 2014.
 Pre-filing of bills for a special session can begin 30 days prior to a special session.
 Top

 When is the last day a bill can be introduced?